RubenVerborgh/solid-architecture/server/request-flow.md

 If validation fails, the server responds with:
 - `401` if the agent did not authenticate (no WebID set in credentials)
 - `403` if the agent does not have the appropriate permissions
-- `404` if the server does not wish to disclose the existence of the resource
+- `404` if the server prefers not to disclose the existence of the resource

 When possible,
 the body of this response should respect